Q: Why was my comment removed?

 Q: Why don't you pre-screen all of the comments?

 A: We do actively moderate and pre-screen the comments for threads on some stories that we think will be particularly controversial.
 But we don't have the staff to read and approve every comment on our site before it is posted.
-That's why we gave you the tools to help us keep the conversation civil through the "report abuse" button and the "thumbs up" and "thumbs down" icons.
+That's why we gave you the tools to help us keep the conversation civil through the "flag" and "like" links.

 Q: Why do you require registration to comment?